REFFLY: Melody-Constrained Lyrics Editing Model: Introduction

 \section{Introduction}

-Automatic melody-to-lyric (M2L) generation is an emerging task focuses on creating lyrics that align with the rhythm and structure of a given melody \citep{sheng2021songmass}.
-Existing M2L works usually produce lyrics from scratch with little user input~\cite{sheng2021songmass, tian2023unsupervised, ding2024songcomposer}, limiting the incorporation of user communication intent.
-While there are many practical applications revising plain texts to lyrics, under the context of lyrics translation \cite{guo2022automatic}, style transfer (e.g., generating rap lyrics from news articles \cite{nikolov2020rapformer}), and AI-assisted lyric refinement~\cite{Rongsheng2020Youling}.
-They did not consider melody constraints and thus cannot generate lyrics that are singable with a given melody.
-A revision framework which edits plain text into melody-aligned lyrics is yet to be explored.
+Music acts as an important universal language that facilitates social connection and strengthens community involvement \cite{cross2009evolutionary}.
+Automatic melody-to-lyric (M2L), creating lyrics that are aligned with a given melody, has emerged as a promising task and received interest by the AI community, because it makes the process of music creation more accessible to a wider audience.\citep{sheng2021songmass, tian2023unsupervised, ding2024songcomposer}.

+In practice, amateur songwriters may wish to craft lyrics that goes with their favorite melody with desired content~\cite{tian2023unsupervised,qian2023unify}, or translate songs into different languages for a wider audience or adapt existing lyrics to fit a different melody \cite{Ou2023Songs,nikolov2020rapformer}.
+However, existing M2L approaches and AI-assisted songwriting frameworks fall short to support these use cases, due to insufficient control over sentence-level semantic.
+Most prior works generate lyrics with zero or limited user input such as keywords or topics \citep{sheng2021songmass, tian2023unsupervised, ding2024songcomposer}.
+Some prior works rely on in-filling text templates without providing sufficient automacy to the user \citep{Zhang2020Youling, Liu2020ChipSong}.
+In contrast, our revision framework refining plain text into melody-aligned lyrics offers greater flexibility and control.

-Furthermore, state-of-the-art LLMs \cite{openaiGPT-4} struggle with producing singable lyrics that align precisely with a specific melody.
-For instance, as illustrated in Figure \ref{fig:teaser}, GPT-4 generates coherent lyrics but fails to synchronize syllables with the last four music notes.
-Moreover, important words like `arm' and `eye' are paired with less significant notes, disrupting the overall musical flow and resulting in low prosody.
-On the other hand, prior works on M2L generation~\cite{zhang-etal-2022-qiuniu, 10.1145/3472307.3484175} either perform subpar on lyric quality, or/and struggle to generate full-structured lyrics, such as verses or choruses, with good singability.
-For example, \newcite{sheng2021songmass} employed masked sequence-to-sequence pre-training and attention-based alignment modeling but overlooked prosody and singability, which limited lyrical quality.
-While recent research \citep{tian2023unsupervised} has enhanced singability by aligning stressed syllables with prolonged musical notes, it still fails to consider prosody, which emphasizes the alignment of key lyrical words and prominent musical notes -- a crucial aspect for lyrics-melody alignment.
+In addition, both state-of-the-art LLMs and prior works on lyrics generation struggle with producing singable lyrics that align well with a specific melody.
+For instance, as illustrated in Figure \ref{fig:teaser}, ChatGPT-4 \cite{openaiGPT-4} generates coherent lyrics but fails to synchronize syllables with the last four music notes.
+Moreover, prominent words like `arm' and `eye' are paired with less prominent notes, disrupting the overall musical flow and resulting in low prosody.
+Similarly, prior works on lyrics generation generation either don't consider melody as a constraint~\cite{zhang-etal-2022-qiuniu, 10.1145/3472307.3484175,Zhang2020Youling,Liu2020ChipSong, sun2022songrewriter}, or overlooked the important relationship between prominent note in melody and prominent lyric words \citep{sheng2021songmass,tian2023unsupervised,qian2023unify}, lowering the generated lyric quality.